---

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
 Your Neon project comes with a ready-to-use Postgres database named `neondb`.
 We'll use this database in the following examples.

 - A Cloudflare account.
-If you do not have one, sign up for [Cloudflare Workers](https://workers.cloudflare.com/) to get started.
+If you do not have one, sign up at [Cloudflare](https://dash.cloudflare.com/) to get started.

 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and deploy the Workers application.